H7O/DB2RestAPI/README.md

 The response will be cached in memory for the specified duration, enhancing performance by eliminating the need to re-execute the query for subsequent requests within the cache's timeframe.

-The `Time now is` part of the response is added to demonstrate that the response is indeed cached and not re-executed for subsequent requests within the cache's timeframe.
+The `Time now is` part of the response demonstrates caching in action—the timestamp remains the same for cached responses.

->**Usage Note:** To leverage the cached API response, simply call the API as usual.
-The solution will automatically cache the response based on the specified duration and invalidators.<br/>
-Try changing the `name` parameter in the request body and sending the request multiple times within the cache's timeframe.
-You should see the same response with the same timestamp, indicating that the response is cached and not re-executed.
+**Testing the cache:**
+- Call the API multiple times within 20 seconds—you'll see the same timestamp
+- Change the `name` parameter to get a fresh response (new cache entry)

->**Note**: The `invalidators` node is optional and can be used to invalidate the cache when the specified parameters change.
+- The `invalidators` node is optional and defines which parameters create separate cache entries

-### Example 12 - Nested JSON with SQL Server FOR JSON
+### Example 11 - Nested JSON with SQL Server FOR JSON

 When working with relational databases, you often need to return hierarchical or nested data structures.
 SQL Server's `FOR JSON PATH` clause allows you to generate JSON from SQL queries, but by default, SQL Server returns nested JSON as an escaped string rather than a proper JSON object.